780Farva/LibreWolf-Settings/README.md

 4. Preventing scripts from accessing the clipboard

 ### Configuring Page rendering
-1. Hardware acceleration activation, page rendering acceleration
+1. Enable support for WebGPU, a new API for working with graphics
+2. Enable hardware acceleration for HTML5 Canvas
+3. Enable anti-aliasing
+4. Enable asynchronous display, which improves rendering performance
+5. Enable Direct2D support for rendering
+6. Disable interruption of work when errors occur in Direct3D 11
+7. Disables debugging in Direct3D 11
+8. Enable double buffering in Direct3D 11 to improve smooth rendering
+9. Enable hardware video decoding
+10. Enable new WebRender rendering that uses GPU to improve performance
+11. Enable the use of OpenGL 2.0 for hardware acceleration
+12. Enable the use of a separate process for processing
+13. Disable checking the relevance of the driver on the video card
-2. Disable the delay before starting page rendering
+14. Disable the delay before starting page rendering
-3. Turn off the animation of opening the video to full and the prompt "press esc.."
+15. Turn off the animation of opening the video to full and the prompt "press esc.."
-4. Disable transition prediction and page content preloading
+16. Disable transition prediction and page content preloading

 ### Configuring a variety of caching
 1. Enable disk caching